 COP26 – Glasgow

-COP26 hopes to be the platform where the countries can review their submitted plans to reduce their carbon emissions and put more ambitious and concrete plans forward for approval and implementation.
+COP26 became the platform where the countries can review their submitted plans to reduce their carbon emissions and put more ambitious and concrete plans forward for approval and implementation.
 The need to drastically reduce the carbon emissions by all sectors of the economy is detrimental to meeting the goals put in place by the Paris Agreement of 2015, where it was agreed that all the signatories to the UNFCC would implement steps and changes to policies to keep temperatures well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
 The development of new cleaner, green energies open opportunities in many sectors to potential growth, including job and trade opportunities.
 Patricia Espinosa, head of the UNFCCC reportedly said, “If this task was urgent before, it’s crucial now,” while Guterres described 2021 as a “make or break year” in the fight against climate change.

 President Biden has announced his plans to get the USA back on track to reduce their carbon emissions as per the Paris Agreement, at the Earth Day Summit held in the USA after re-joining the Paris Agreement to help reduce the impact the USA has on the environment.
 As the second biggest emitters and have not been part of the Paris Agreement for several years.
 Joe Biden’s pledges of stronger action on the climate crisis has reinvigorated international hopes that 2021 can be a breakthrough year, resetting the world on a greener path to net zero greenhouse gas emissions.